An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Numerical Experiments

 To further validate the effectiveness of the proposed algorithm, we conducted parametric studies for two parameters: the interfacial kinetic anisotropy parameter and the laser scan speed.
-We recall that the kinetic anisotropy parameter is the coefficient $\epsilon_4$ in Eq. \eqref{eq:anisoparam} and dominates the anisotropic growth behavior in the solid-liquid interfaces.
-A larger value of this parameter will promote the growth of grains having interfaces normal to the favorable growing direction (i.e., the negative direction of temperature gradient).
-To illustrate this effect, we rerun the 3D simulations with two distinguished values of the parameter: $\epsilon_4 = 0$ and $\epsilon_4 = 0.3$.
-Figure~\ref{kinetic anisotropy} illustrates a selected top surface region of the simulated grain structure.
-As shown in Figure~\ref{kinetic anisotropy}(b), grains along the center of the laser track, e.g., the dark blue one, were able to grow into a longer shape with a larger value of $\epsilon_4$, as they had interfaces naturally normal to the negative direction of temperature gradient.
-This agrees with the observation in the original work of \cite{Chadwick2021}.
+We recall that the kinetic anisotropy parameter is the coefficient $\epsilon_4$ in Eq. \eqref{eq:anisoparam} and dominates the anisotropic growth behavior in the solid-liquid interfaces. {A larger value of this parameter will promote the growth of grains having preferred crystallographic orientation most aligned with the heat flow direction}.
+To illustrate this effect, we rerun the 3D simulations with two distinguished values of the parameter: $\epsilon_4 = 0$ and $\epsilon_4 = 0.3$, {as shown in \figurename~\ref{kinetic anisotropy}. \figurename~\ref{kinetic anisotropy}(a)(b) illustrate the distribution of the mobility coefficient $\mu$ among different grains on the solid-liquid interface in an early time stage.
+As expected, if no anisotropic effect is included (i.e., $\epsilon_4=0$), the mobility coefficient is uniformly constant for all grains regardless of their orientations.
+In the case of anisotropy (i.e., $\epsilon_4=0.3$), the mobility coefficient varies significantly among different grains, according to the alignment between the preferred crystallographic growth direction and the heat flow direction.
+This kinetic anisotropy leads to strong grain selection and competitive growth.
+As shown in Fig. 14(c)(d), the isotropic case has no grain selection and all grains grew equally along the moving direction of the solid-liquid interface, whereas only a few grains were selected to grow and occupied most of the space in the melt pool region in the anisotropic case.
+This again agrees with the observation in \cite{Chadwick2021}}.

-For the laser scan speed, we conducted two simulations with the scan speeds: $V_p=1.0 $ m/s and $V_p=1.5 $ m/s.
-The other parameters remain the same as in \tablename~\ref{tab:param}.
+{To study the effect of the laser scan speed}, we conducted two simulations with the scan speeds: $V_p=1.0 $ m/s and $V_p=1.5 $ m/s.
+The other parameters remain the same as in \tablename~\ref{tab:param}, {including the anisotropic parameter}.
 We illustrate the top surface and the longitudinal central cross section of the simulated grain structures in \figurename~\ref{3d top vp} and \figurename~\ref{3d cs vp}, respectively.